Terumo Cardiovascular Group

-- The consent decree is in response to concerns raised by the FDA regarding the processes and procedures used by Terumo CVS to manufacture products at its Ann Arbor plant.
-The FDA noted its concerns during past inspections of the facility.
+- The consent decree is in response to concerns raised by the FDA regarding the processes and procedures used by Terumo CVS to manufacture products at its Ann Arbor factory.
+The FDA noted its concerns during earlier inspections of the facility.

-- The key terms of the consent decree are:
+- The key terms of the consent decree were:

-- Terumo CVS will develop a work plan to resolve deficiencies noted in an independent audit of its Quality System.
-Terumo CVS will submit the plan to the FDA for approval.
-Terumo CVS’ progress will be documented by an independent auditor on a regular basis.
-Terumo CVS’ goal is to complete all actions in the work plan within two years.
+- Terumo CVS would develop a work plan to resolve deficiencies noted in an independent audit of its Quality System.
+Terumo CVS would submit the plan to the FDA for approval.
+Terumo CVS' progress would be documented by an independent auditor on a regular basis.

-- Until Terumo CVS completes the actions in the plan, it agrees to restrict distribution of certain products built at its Ann Arbor plant to existing customers who deem the products medically necessary.
-Products manufactured at the plant include heart-lung machines and cannulae used in cardiac surgery.
-For a complete list of products subject to the restrictions, see Status of Terumo CVS’ Products.
+- Until Terumo CVS completes the actions in the plan, it agreed to restrict distribution of certain products built at its Ann Arbor factory to existing customers who deem the products medically necessary.

 - Terumo CVS agrees to pay the FDA a disgorgement of $35 million.